-This scrumptious Cinnamon Monkey Bread from Scratch is an outstanding, 5-Alarm breakfast treat that will thrill your family!!
+This scrumptious Homemade Monkey Bread Recipe is an outstanding, 5-Alarm breakfast or brunch treat that will thrill your family!!

 It was shortly after when one of the kids reported there was smoke coming from the kitchen, then the hubby suggested there might be flames in our oven.
 The queen of denial said no way until the smoke alarm started blaring thus notifying our fire department that our home was in jeopardy.